English Civil War: Parliament in an English constitutional framework

 At the time, the Parliament of England did not have a large permanent role in the English system of government.
 Instead, it functioned as a temporary advisory committee and was summoned only if and when the monarch saw fit.
 Once summoned, a Parliament's continued existence was at the King's pleasure since it was subject to dissolution by him at any time.

 Yet in spite of this limited role, Parliament had acquired over the centuries de facto powers of enough significance that monarchs could not simply ignore them indefinitely.
 For a monarch, Parliament's most indispensable power was its ability to raise tax revenues far in excess of all other sources of revenue at the Crown's disposal.
 By the 17th century, Parliament's tax-raising powers had come to be derived from the fact that the gentry was the only stratum of society with the ability and authority to collect and remit the most meaningful forms of taxation then available at the local level.
-So if the king wanted to ensure smooth revenue collection, he needed gentry co-operation.
-For all of the Crown's legal authority, its resources were limited by any modern standard to an extent that if the gentry refused to collect the king's taxes on a national scale, the Crown lacked a practical means of compelling them.
+So, if the king wanted to ensure smooth revenue collection, he needed the gentry's cooperation.
+For all of the Crown's legal authority, its resources were limited by any modern standard to the extent that if the gentry refused to collect the king's taxes on a national scale, the Crown lacked a practical means of compelling them.

 From the thirteenth century, monarchs ordered the election of representatives to sit in the House of Commons, with most voters being the owners of property, although in some potwalloper boroughs every male householder could vote.
 When assembled along with the House of Lords, these elected representatives formed a Parliament.
 So the concept of Parliaments allowed representatives of the property-owning class to meet, primarily, at least from the point of view of the monarch, to sanction whatever taxes the monarch wished to collect.
 In the process, the representatives could debate and enact statutes, or acts.
 However, Parliament lacked the power to force its will upon the monarch; its only leverage was the threat of withholding the financial means required to implement his plans.